 Advisers must have a licence issued by the FMA or be working for an approved business that has one.

-They must also follow the Code of professional conduct for financial advice services which outlines the standards of conduct, client care, competence, knowledge, and skill needed to provide financial advice.
+They must also follow the Code of Professional Conduct for Financial Advice Services which outlines the standards of conduct, client care, competence, knowledge, and skill needed to provide financial advice.

 The FMA monitors advisers and also takes enforcement action when needed.
-The Ministry of Business, Innovation and Employment and the Companies Office also helps with oversight of the financial advice regime and the Financial Service Providers Register (FSPR).
+The Ministry of Business, Innovation and Employment and the Companies Office also help with oversight of the financial advice regime and the Financial Service Providers Register (FSPR).